Vlad-404/trivia-game/README.md

 Only image used as a background was used from free wallpaper website: https://wallpapersafari.com/w/fW7pva.
 I used Gimp to add blurry effect for the questions background.

-## Acknowledgments and thank you's:
+## Acknowledgments and thank you's

 - Huge thank you to my mentor Simen for helping me chose the topic and providing a starting resources.
 - big thank you to all the people maintaining the [Open trivia DB](https://opentdb.com/) who provide their resources for free.